jeremy-rico/barista_chatbot/README.md

 # Virtual Barista Chatbot

 ## Description
 This project consists of a full stack application for a LLM based barista chatbot.
-The front end includes a simple UI in which a user can input a text message and interact with the chat bot.
+The front end includes a simple UI in which a user can input a text message and interact with the chatbot.
 The back end filters profanity and sends an API request to a text completion model.
 The model then provides a text response.

 The chat model adheres to a few rules and behavior requirements as described in the assignment document.
 It's main goal is to provide detailed and professional information on a list of specific coffee drinks from a menu.